alexa/alexa-auto-sdk/samples/cpp/README.md

 ## Enabling Optional Device Capabilities

-In order to use certain optional Alexa Auto SDK functionality (for example, AmazonLite Wake Word, Alexa Communications, Local Voice Control (LVC), and Device Client Metrics (DCM)) with the Sample App, your product must be whitelisted by Amazon.
-Copy the product's **Amazon ID** from the Developer Console and follow the whitelisting directions on the [Need Help?](../../NEED_HELP.md#requesting-additional-functionality-whitelisting) page.
+In order to use certain optional Alexa Auto SDK functionality (for example, AmazonLite Wake Word, Alexa Communications, Local Voice Control (LVC), and Device Client Metrics (DCM)) with the Sample App, your product must be placed on the allow list by Amazon.
+Copy the product's **Amazon ID** from the Developer Console and follow the directions on the [Need Help?](../../NEED_HELP.md#requesting-additional-functionality) page.

 ## Setting up the C++ Sample App